cbielow/PTXQC/inst/examples/README.md

 PTXQC will provide you with a report in PDF/HTML format, summarizing the quality of your data.

+Please refer to the publication (currently under review; link is coming soon) for details on which quality metrics are available and how they are scored.

+## Obtaining example data
+If you want to generate a report yourself, example input data can be found on the PRIDE repository under the following accession numbers: [PXD003133] [1].
+This data corresponds to the MaxQuant data used in the publication.
+The 'PTXQC-Basic_Guide_for_R_users' vignette has R code snippets to automate this.
+If you are not an R person and have Windows as operating system, just download the zip files from the PRIDE link above, and run PTXQC via drag'n'drop (as described in the 'PTXQC-DragNDrop' vignette).

+## Report Layout

 The first page in the PDF will be a summary of MaxQuant parameters (i.e. which FASTA files were used, was Match-between-runs activated etc...).

 The second page is an overview heatmap.